Newstead Abbey: 1540–1798

 During the ownership of William, 5th Baron Byron, the Abbey suffered a downturn in fortunes.
 As a young man, William lavished money on the estate, building picturesque Gothic follies and staging glamorous mock navy battles on the lake.
 Continuing to take out loans and pursue his pleasures of horse-racing, gambling, and going to the theatre, he found himself financially reliant on a scheme of marrying off his only surviving son and heir to a wealthy heiress.
-The plan fell apart when his heir eloped with his cousin Juliana Byron, daughter of William's brother John Byron.
+The plan fell apart when his heir eloped with his first cousin, Juliana Byron, daughter of William's brother John Byron.

 Though late 18th-century gossip attested that he ruined the estate, felled trees, and killed deer while hellbent on revenge, this is not the case – he simply had no money to pay his debts, and stripped the Abbey and estate of its artistic treasures, furniture, and even its trees, to quickly raise cash.
 Though he made thousands of pounds it was not enough to pay back the loans he had been taking out since his thirties, and there was no hope of restoring the Abbey to its former glory.

 As well as outliving all four of his children William also outlived his only grandson, who was killed by cannon fire in 1794 while fighting in Corsica at the age of 22.
 The 5th Lord died on 21 May 1798, at the age of 75.
 Later, 19th-century myths attest that on his death, the great numbers of crickets he kept at Newstead left the estate in swarms.
 The title and Newstead Abbey were then left to his great-nephew, George Gordon Byron, then aged 10, who became the 6th Baron Byron and later the famous and notorious poet.

-Lord Byron
+Ownership by Lord Byron

 The young Lord Byron soon arrived at Newstead and was greatly impressed by the estate.
 The scale of the estate contributed to Byron's extravagant taste and sense of his own importance.
 However, yearly income had fallen to just £800 and many repairs were needed.
 He and his mother soon moved to the nearby town of Southwell and neither lived permanently at Newstead for any extended period.
 His view of the decayed Newstead became one of the romantic ruin, a metaphor for his family's fall: